devedse/DeveTPLDataflowVisualizer/README.md

 Also, I'm not even german, I was just in a funny mood when making up the names for the `SuperBaumenMacher`...

+## Internal workings

+All Deve....Blocks extend the DeveBaseBlock which wraps the internal Actions and counts up all executions of Actions that are being processed / have been processed.

 ## Build status

 | GitHubActions Builds |